zarf-dev/proposals/0019-refactor-image-operations/README.md

 and make progress.
 -->

 - Remove the `zarf tools crane` command which provides users with a CLI to interact with container registries.
 Crane will still be a dependency of Zarf because of this.
-Additionally, the Syft requires Crane objects to generate SBOMs.
+Additionally, Syft requires Crane objects to generate SBOMs.

 ## Proposal